AloisSeckar/nuxt-neon/docs/2-3-features-client.md

 **SECURITY WARNING**: the value of `query` cannot be sanitized before being applied to the database, so make sure you **NEVER allow unchecked user input via `raw` handler**.
 This method is implemented to allow bypassing edge cases that cannot be covered by following wrappers that ensure input security more.

-Since this method is potentially unsafe, a warning will display by default when it is called.
-If you are 100% sure what you are doing, you can disable the warning by setting `neon.neonRawWarning: false`.

-As additional you must explicitly allow queries that can be executed like this via module option `neonAllowedQueries` or runtime config variable `NUXT_PUBLIC_NEON_ALLOWED_QUERIES`.
+As additional security measure you must explicitly allow queries that can be executed like this via module option `neonAllowedQueries` or runtime config variable `NUXT_PUBLIC_NEON_ALLOWED_QUERIES`.
 If the executed query is not in the white-list, it will be rejected with error message.

 #### `count()`